-Beginning University this year, wanting to “do something in PR” was the best explanation I could give when asked what career I desired.
+Beginning University, wanting to “do something in PR” was the best explanation I could give when asked what career I desired.
 However, after completing this unit’s semester, I have new knowledge that has helped me fixate on specific career goals and roadmaps in Public Relations.As a future Public Relations agent, there are many things that I am required to be conscious of in my career.
 Media Globalisation, the public sphere and the issues surrounding women in media are the three that have stuck with me the most when it comes to my career.
 With most PR statements being posted online in this modern day due to the strong reliance and worldwide attachment to technology, the Public Sphere and Media Globalisation have both brought a new wave of advancements and challenges to the career of a Public Relations agent.
 When working in PR, media globalisation and the public sphere often cross paths and work together to assist in sharing messages globally and sparking discussion.
 In conjunction with the above topics, the sphere of Public Relations falls into both the media and business industries, and with women in media being a prevalent issue in public relations as the gender imbalance in both the media and business industries continues to exist.
 This issue is one I will have to inevitably work through and be one I aim to conquer in my quest for leadership in the workplace.
 (Heath,2010)

 In the 21st century, Media Globalisation has dramatically risen and is taking on unprecedented and uncharted abilities.
 With the widespread accessibility to many varieties of digital media sources and platforms like social media and satellite television, the once segregated world has formed into a ‘global village’.
 (Jan, 2009).